RobertWinslow/jianpu-ascii-font/README.md

+## What software does this work in?

+I've verified this font renders correctly in the following software:

+- Firefox
+- Chromium Browsers (Edge, Brave, Chrome, etc.)
+- GIMP
+- Inkscape
+- Libre Office

+But it doesn't seem to work in certain versions of Microsoft Word.

 ## Other Jianpu Typesetting systems.

 The advantage of using this font is that the resulting musical notation can be displayed and modified in almost any software.